exelix11/mono-nx/notes/writeup.md

 - [Native AOT](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot) was my first thought, this new AOT runtime can compile managed code to arm64 static libraries.
 Quickly inspecting the intermediate .a files for a linux-arm64 build revealed they depend on the PAL (platform abstraction library) and the AOT runtime.
 I started poking around in the source and soon became overwhelmed by the complex build system on the official dotnet/runtime repo, but I wasn't too concerned about that yet since I wanted to first evaluate the code.<br>The first blocking issue I noticed was exception handling.
 It seems that with NativeAOT even managed `NullReferenceExceptions` will trigger an access violation and go through signals or [VEH](https://learn.microsoft.com/en-us/windows/win32/debug/vectored-exception-handling) on Windows.
 Handling a data abort is [probably possible](https://switchbrew.org/wiki/SVC#Exception_handling) on libnx but I'm not aware of any reference that restores the context instead of terminating after catching an exception, doing all the research and experimenting for this felt way too much prep work for a proof of concept that in the end might not even work.
 Also, from my native AOT android experiments I knew that the unix PAL requires `mmap`-ing a huge chunk of memory, adding a risk of hitting a dead end eventually.
 I know there are multiple GC engines which maybe could sidestep this issue but did not investigate further.
 - [CoreCLR](https://github.com/dotnet/runtime/tree/main/src/coreclr) is the runtime you get when running modern dotnet on supported platforms, most of the considerations for Native AOT apply here too.
 I also assumed that since this is the main binary for first-class platforms it would have a lot more OS-dependent code.
-- [bflat](https://github.com/bflattened/bflat) is an interesting project, a build tool that uses the roslyn API to build native dotnet code with a custom runtme.
+- [bflat](https://github.com/bflattened/bflat) is an interesting project, a build tool that uses the roslyn API to build native dotnet code with a custom runtime.
 It also comes with a `zerolib` demo that can build binaries that don't depend on the framework at all such as UEFI binaries.
 I was confident I could get this last part to work on switch, but my goal was something at least resembling the real runtime.
 - [dotnet anywhere](https://github.com/chrisdunelm/DotNetAnywhere) was the most promising of the bunch, however I remember playing around with it a few years ago already (yes, this thing has been in my mind for that long) and hitting a wall with 64-bit support, I did not give it a second chance.
 - [Mono AOT](https://www.mono-project.com/docs/advanced/aot/) is a very promising concept, like NativeAOT it compiles C# into native code on top of the mono runtime.
 We can't use its most common configuration that produces dynamic libraries because we don't have support for that on switch.
 However it seems it also supports producing static libs with a few gotchas.
 The main issue for this is that we need to build the rest of the mono runtime for our target first.
 - [WineHQ/Mono](https://gitlab.winehq.org/mono/mono): By now, I pretty much decided I'd try to port the mono interpreter, the question was which one?
 Apparently there is a non-microsoft fork from WineHQ which has the original build system.
 This was an interesting avenue since there's [prior work](https://github.com/Stary2001/mono/commit/e269d7ace09a28624bf1d0e519364cee72bc30f7) on getting it to run on switch but that didn't seem to go far enough to justify using it.